 Riding on the back of the fourth and final Toy Story movie launch, the program capitalized on the market excitement and delivered strong results.
-Utilizing United’s methodology, the Toy Story campaign led to a 2% total sales increase, with participating customers stretching their basket by +6% and stretching their spend by 16%.
+Utilizing United’s methodology, the Toy Story campaign led to a 2% total sales increase, with participating customers stretching their baskets by +6% and stretching their spending by 16%.
 Following the program, a Kantar research panel was fielded.
 With this, 90% of participants surveyed indicated they would be interested in another promotion like the Toy Story MicroPopz!

 About United Supermarkets

 United Supermarkets first opened its doors in 1916 with the first United Cash Store in Sayre, Oklahoma.
 Today, United Supermarkets operates as a division of Albertsons Companies.
 The United Family operates under five banners (United Supermarkets, Albertsons Market, Amigos, Market Street), totaling 95 stores in 53 communities.
-Each store format was specially designed to feed, inspire, and reflect the culture of the communities it serves as well as the evolving needs and wants of the guests we serve.
+Each store format was specially designed to feed, inspire, and reflect the culture of the communities it serves and the evolving needs and wants of the guests we serve.

 Subscribe to our newsletter and we will ensure you are included in our distribution of 'Things we see in retail and loyalty', brand updates, and case study alerts.Subscribe now